Step Up Wind

 Students are welcome to join on any wind instrument, and during their lessons they will have the opportunity to find out more about the flute, oboe, clarinet, bassoon, trumpet, trombone, tuba and french horn; guidance on the suitability and appropriate age to start these instruments will be available.

 There are 30 teaching weeks and two performance days scheduled over the academic year.
-Sessions are scheduled on a Saturday morning / lunchtime.

-All of our tutors are professional musicians and could occasionally have rehearsals/performances on a Saturday.
+All of our tutors are professional and active musicians and could occasionally have rehearsals/performances on a Saturday.
 In this event, or if a tutor is ill, we will rearrange any lessons or find a substitute tutor.
 If a student is absent and misses a lesson for any reason we cannot guarantee that it will be made up.

 Fees and Bursaries

 Our Young Musicians Programme is open to all children and young people, whatever their circumstances.
 We are keen to encourage applicants from the widest possible range of backgrounds and access a bursary where needed.